techidaily/site-extra-support/source/_posts/new-revive-faded-iphone-hdri-select-4-effective-methods-in-premiere-pro.md

 Not to mention, the quality of the video might not resemble the original perfectly.
 This method is not widely tested and authorized, so use it as a last resort or with a professional editor's help.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/6xGqSETroqA?si=4C1GPgXi-AksR_oO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 4: Hot FAQs on iPhone HDR Video

 ### 1\.
 Does YouTube support Apple's iPhone 12 Dolby Vision HDR videos?